What is Meditation

 I had joy in that which is.

-What words will you use, when you, walking the path alone, meet crossroad souls?
+What words will you use when, walking the path alone, you meet crossroad souls?
+This lone wolf spontaneously howled out his own Wu! language.

 A natural born mystic